Hugh Fearnley-Whittingstall

-Fearnley-Whittingstall established River Cottage HQ in Dorset in 2004, and the operation is now based at Park Farm near Axminster in Devon.
-An organic smallholding, HQ is also the hub for a broad range of courses and events, and home to the River Cottage Cookery School.
-Fearnley-Whittingstall continues to teach and host events there on a regular basis.

 Early life

 Fearnley-Whittingstall was born in Hampstead, London, to Robert Fearnley-Whittingstall, of a landed gentry family formerly of Watford and Hawkswick, Hertfordshire, and gardener and writer Jane Margaret, daughter of Colonel John Hawdon Lascelles OBE, of the King's Royal Rifle Corps.
 He was brought up in Gloucestershire.
 He was educated at Summer Fields School, Eton College, and St Peter's College, Oxford, where he read philosophy and psychology.

 Early career

 After a temporary relocation to Africa, where Fearnley-Whittingstall was considering a career in wildlife conservation, he returned to England and became a sous chef at the River Café in London.
 He has since said that "being messy" and "lacking discipline", though, made him unsuitable for working in the River Café kitchen, but that he regards his time there as a period that helped shape his current career.

 Following his time at the River Café, Fearnley-Whittingstall commenced freelance journalism and was published in Punch, the Evening Standard, and The Sunday Times.